Expectation-maximization for structure determination directly from cryo-EM micrographs: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{ryo-electron microscopy} (cryo-EM) is an increasingly popular technology in structural biology for elucidating the 3-D structure of biomolecules~\cite{nogales2016development, bai2015cryo}.
+Cryo-EM is an increasingly popular technology in structural biology for elucidating the 3-D structure of biomolecules~\cite{nogales2016development, bai2015cryo}.
 In a cryo-EM experiment, individual copies of the target biomolecule are dispersed in a thin layer of vitreous ice.
 Then, a 2-D tomographic projection image, called a \textit{micrograph}, is produced by an electron microscope~\cite{frank2006three}.
-A micrograph contains multiple tomographic projections of individual molecules, taken from unknown viewing directions and placed at unknown locations.
+In single-particle cryo-EM, a micrograph contains several two-dimensional tomographic projection images, each corresponding to a different copy of the molecule, from an unknown 3-D orientation and placed at an unknown location.
 Section~\ref{sec:math_model} introduces the formation model of a micrograph in detail.
-The goal is to recover a 3-D molecular structure from a set of micrographs~\cite{elmlund2015cryogenic, cheng2015primer, sigworth2016principles, singer2020computational, bendory2020single}.
+The goal is to recover a 3-D molecular structure from a set of noisy micrographs~\cite{elmlund2015cryogenic, cheng2015primer, sigworth2016principles, singer2020computational, bendory2020single}.